Coalgate, Oklahoma

 Coalgate is a city in and the county seat of Coal County, Oklahoma, United States.
-The population was 1,967 at the 2010 census, a 1.9 percent decrease from the figure of 2,005 recorded in 2000.
+As of the 2020 census, Coalgate had a population of 1,667.
 The town was founded in 1889 in the Choctaw Nation, Indian Territory as a coal mining camp named Liddle.
 The name changed to Coalgate on January 23, 1890.

 History

 Coalgate was founded in 1889 as a coal mining camp named Liddle in Atoka County, a territorial-era county in the Pushmataha District of the Choctaw Nation, Indian Territory.
 It was named for William "Bill" Liddle, a superintendent for the Atoka Coal and Mining Company, who had arrived in the fall of 1888 to locate a site for a new coal mine.
 The Southwestern Coal and Improvement Company, a subsidiary of the Missouri, Kansas and Texas Railway (MK&T) developed the site.
 A tent city sprung up, followed by company-built houses.
 Work on the mine started January 2, 1889, and the first shipment of coal left Liddle on April 17, 1889.
 The town name changed to Coalgate on January 23, 1890.
 The new name was taken from the steel gate or "coal gate" that separated the trains from the coal mines north of town.
 (Note: A different story claimed that the town was named for Coalgate Hoyt, then president of the MK&T. However, the Oklahoma Tax Commission has written that this version has been discredited.)
 Coalgate incorporated under the laws of Arkansas on November 25, 1898.
 It was platted and approved by the Secretary of the Interior on December 16, 1903.

 Coal County was created at statehood in 1907.
 Initially, Lehigh, Oklahoma was designated as county seat.
 However, a special election held on June 2, 1908, moved the seat to Coalgate.
 A new charter was approved on June 16, 1914.